-Following the valuation of the private company (based on standard valuation methodologies), the negotiation of the merger agreement and assessment of additional funds needed (see PIPE below), the proposed transaction is put to the SPAC shareholders.
+Following the valuation of the private company (based on standard valuation methodologies), the negotiation of the merger agreement, and the assessment of additional funds needed (see PIPE below), the proposed transaction is put to the SPAC shareholders.
 Shareholders will need to approve the transaction and can redeem their shares at the original share price if they do not agree with the deal.

-SEC filings required are the proxy statement which will include the merger agreement, investor presentation and other relevant documents.
+SEC filings required are the proxy statement which will include the merger agreement, investor presentation, and other relevant documents.
 Following the DeSPAC transaction, SEC rules require the filing of a Super 8-K. Most of the required details will already be included in the proxy statement:

 - Description of Business